WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Ephedra

-The Ephedra family, Ephedraceae, has but one genus, Ephedra.
-There are five species of Ephedra in the Four Corners area and there are about forty world-wide.
-Ephedra viridis is the most common of the Ephedra in the Four Corners area but any one of the five species may be the dominant, or even the exclusive species in a given location.
+The Ephedra Family, Ephedraceae, has but one genus, Ephedra.
+There are about 40 species world-wide; most species occur in north and south America.
+Some dozen or so species occur in the western United States, with three (Ephedra viridis, Ephedra cutleri, Ephedra torreyana) common in the Four Corners area.
+Ephedra viridis is the most common Ephedra in our area, but any one of the three species may be the dominant, or even the exclusive species in a given location.

 Linnaeus named this genus in 1753.